dzackgarza/Notes/Research/2-22 Reading Notes.md

 # Reading Notes

+[TOC]

+Paper on "constructive" algebraic topology
 [J. Rubio, F. Sergeraert / Bull.
 Sci. math.
 126 (2002) 389–412 403](https://www-fourier.ujf-grenoble.fr/~sergerar/Papers/Constructive-AT.pdf)

 Many constructions in algebraic topology can be organized as solutions of fibration problems.

 In particular the classifying space $BG$ of a topological group $G$ is the solution for a fibration $BG \cross_\tau G$ where the fiber space is the given group $G$, the base space is the classifying space $BG$ and the product $BG \cross G$ is twisted in such a way the total space $BG \cross_\tau G$ is contractible.
 The same idea where the base space $X$ is given and the fibre space is unknown leads to the loop space $\Omega X$ and the contractible total space $X \cross_\tau \Omega X$.